 After I started eating low carb high fat for a period of time my body learned to burn fat as energy.
 I begin to lose weight while eating well.
 My blood glucose stabilized.
 I don’t feel hungry frequently and eat less.

-I have been living the Low Carb High Fat lifestyle for almost 8 years.
-The first 5 years of my journey, I usually eat two meals a day, a brunch and dinner, with no snacks in between meals.
+I have been living the Low Carb High Fat lifestyle for almost 9 years.
+The first 5 years of my journey, I usually eat two or three meals a day, a breakfast/brunch and dinner, with no snacks in between meals.

-As my body adapted longer period into a fat burning mode, I have been eating only one meal a day at dinner, for the last two years.
+As my body adapted longer period into a fat burning mode, I have been eating only one small meal in the afternoon and one main meal at dinner, for the last three years.
 The best thing is, I lose more body fat and maintain muscle mass.

 My life evolved into intermittent fasting naturally without hunger because my body is burning fat for energy, I need less food, and feel healthier.